nicholaides/cecil/README.md

 ### It's just Ruby

-Pass a block to Cecil and use backticks (or use `src` if prefer) to add lines of source code.
+Pass a block to Cecil and use backticks (or use `src` if you prefer) to add lines of source code.
 Cecil will return your generated source code as a string.

-E.g.
+Example:

 ```ruby
 model_code = Cecil::Code.generate_string do
   `import Model from '../model'`